Why Co-Parenting With Telepresence Robots Could Be a Fantastic Idea

 But right now, it’s my children’s bedtime…

-Dr. Heather Knight is currently a post-doc at Stanford University.
+Dr. Heather Knight is currently the robotic artist in resident at X, the advanced technology lab of Google’s parent company, Alphabet.
 Starting in fall 2017 she will be a computer science professor at Oregon State University, in Corvallis.
 Her research interests include human-robot interaction, non-verbal machine communications, and non-anthropomorphic social robots.
 She completed her PhD in robotics at Carnegie Mellon University, and holds B.S. and M.S. degrees from MIT.
 Follow her on Twitter: @heatherknight

 Comments